oliverjam/oliverjames-v4/blog/avoid-spa-404.md

 ---
+kind: article
 title: Avoiding 404 errors with Single-Page Apps
 tags:
   - deploy
   - beginner
   - netlify
 date: 2021-06-11
+intro: I see the same problem happen again and again to juniors building their first Single-Page App (SPA).
+Everything works fine locally, but as soon as they deploy to a hosting platform like Netlify they get loads of "404 Not found" errors trying to load pages.
+There are lots of resources documenting how to fix this, so I'm also going to try to explain why this happens too.
 ---

-I see the same problem happen again and again to juniors building their first Single-Page App (SPA).
-Everything works fine locally, but as soon as they deploy to a hosting platform like Netlify they get loads of "404 Not found" errors trying to load pages.
-There are lots of resources documenting how to fix this, so I'm also going to try to explain _why_ this happens too.

 ## Client-side routing